 Group talks will be resumed as soon as possible.

 - free installation

 - monitoring and maintenance inclusive in the price

 - short or long term rental - no fixed term contract

 - a friendly local team

-We are happy to give you a demonstration.
 We offer individuals and groups the opportunity to see some of the equipment we use.
-We can come to your home, you can visit our Smart House or alternatively we can book a visit at a venue of your choice.
-You can apply for a demonstration at any of venues above or request further information by completing our online form.
+We can come to your home or, if you run a local group, we can book a visit at a venue of your choice.
+You can apply for a demonstration, group talk or request further information by completing our online form.

 You can have a demonstration and installation on the same day if you prefer.
 Apply now using our online application form.

 You can also contact us on 01903 737970, or by emailing firstname.lastname@example.org.

 The Lifeline unit connects, either directly or through your telephone to a locally based control centre where a team is on hand 24 hours a day, 365 days a year, to deal with your personal emergency.
 The unit is supplied with an emergency button that you can wear either as a pendant or on your wrist.
 Other devices, such as, a bed occupancy sensor or a smoke detector can be added.